khrj/teledrive/README.md

 - SHA252 based file versioning
 - Queue viewer for uploads
 - Built in conflict resolver
-  - When there's an older file on Saved Messages and you're trying to restore
   - When there's a newer file on Saved Messages but you're trying to backup

 # Screenshots